sandboxie-plus/sandboxie-docs/Content/ForgetPassword.md

 # Forget Password

 _ForgetPassword_ is a global setting in [Sandboxie Ini](SandboxieIni.md).
-If set in [Sandboxie Control](SandboxieControl.md) the configuration password is cleared when the main window is hidden - and will need to be re-entered in order to modify configuration settings.
+If set in [Sandboxie Control](SandboxieControl.md) or [Sandman](PlusMigrationGuide.md), the configuration password is cleared when the main window is hidden - and will need to be re-entered in order to modify configuration settings.

 Usage: